-The Hellenic Authority for Higher Education (HAHE) defined an External Evaluation & Accreditation Panel (EEAP) of experts for the accreditation of the Postgraduate Study Programme (PSP) in Advanced Technologies of Computer Systems offered by the Department of Informatics and Computer Engineering of the University of Western Attica (UNIWA) in accordance with the HAHE Quality Assurance (QA) requirements.
+The Hellenic Authority for Higher Education (HAHE) defined an External Evaluation & Accreditation Panel (EEAP) of experts for the accreditation of the Postgraduate Study Programme (PSP) in Cybersecurity offered by the Department of Informatics and Computer Engineering of the University of Western Attica (UNIWA) in accordance with the HAHE Quality Assurance (QA) requirements.
 The method was based on sampling the department's activities to evaluate the fulfilment of the HAHE principles and comment on its compliance, effectiveness, efficiency and applicability concerning the chosen requirements.